Valigia table lamp

 Origin of the Valigia

-According to Stilnovo Sottsass is said to have been visited by a friend in 1977 who was invited to a birthday party the following day and was looking for a unique gift.
-He is said to have asked Sottsass to make such a gift, whereupon he set to work that very night and created Valigia.
-In collaboration with the Italian lighting manufacturer Stilnovo, a design object ready for series production was finally created, the Valigia floor and table lamp.
+Loud Stilnovo Sottsass was reportedly approached in 1977 by a friend who was invited to a birthday party the following day and was looking for a unique gift.
+The friend asked Sottsass to create such a present, whereupon Sottsass began work that very night and created Valigia.
+In collaboration with the Italian lighting manufacturer Stilnovo, a mass-produced design object, the Valigia floor and table lamp, was eventually developed.

-Harbinger of postmodernism
+Harbinger of Postmodernism

 Stability and flexibility